-Unlike high carb recipes of banana pudding, this recipe will take a little more effort than when using boxed Nilla wafers or instant pudding.
+Unlike high-carb recipes of banana pudding, this recipe will take a little more effort than when using boxed Nilla wafers or instant pudding.

 But guess what?
-A homemade low carb “banana” pudding is so worth setting time aside to make.
+A homemade low-carb “banana” pudding is so worth setting time aside to make.

 The first thing you’ll need is half a batch of our keto vanilla wafer recipe.
-Trust me you’ll be glad you have leftovers because a serving of 4 cookies has less one carb, so be sure you grab that recipe too.
+Trust me you’ll be glad you have leftovers because a serving of 4 cookies has less than one carb, so be sure you grab that recipe too.

 Keto Banana Pudding

 However, once the ketogenic diet became a lifestyle it was a recipe I could no longer enjoy.
 Look, it was hard to resist seconds of a recipe that consisted of bananas, homemade pudding, and vanilla wafers.
-And therein lies the reason a keto-friendly banana pudding recipe had to be birthed.
+And therein lies the reason a sugar-free banana pudding recipe had to be birthed.